-The Music Library contains over ten thousand items of performance-oriented music scores, sound recordings, and video products, as well as online products for easy access by students.
-In addition, the Music Library provides PC-based listening and media stations, equipment to assist learning (such as metronomes), and practice facilities, many with grand pianos.
+The Music Commons contains over ten thousand items of performance-oriented music scores, sound recordings, and video products, as well as online products for easy access by students.
+In addition, the Music Commons provides computer-based listening and media stations, equipment to assist learning (such as metronomes), and practice facilities, many with grand pianos.

 The Music Department has classrooms complete with audio and video technology, 14 practice rooms with pianos and sound systems, two piano labs, a large instrumental music rehearsal hall, a choral rehearsal room, and three concert venues.
 Music instruments are available for student use in select instrumental performing ensembles.